akunito/my_nixos/system/security/restic.md

 ```

 # Sudo setup for Restic binary
-We will config sudo NOPASSWD and SETENV for the Restic binary wrapper, for the given user
+We will config sudo NOPASSWD and SETENV for the Restic binary, for the given user
-So we don't have to use sudo password when our user uses our Restic wrapper
+So we don't have to use sudo password when our user uses our Restic command.

+> We don't need to grant it for the Restic wrapper

 #### 1. Adjust the commands for sudo on `flake.PROFILE.nix`